ItsSim/fsolauncher/README.md

 ## Prerequisites for Development

-- Node.js `v14.16` or higher
+- Latest Node.js LTS on a Windows or macOS machine.
-- A build environment corresponding to the target platform (macOS for Mac builds, Windows for Windows builds)

 ## Running the Launcher Locally